Normation/rudder/tree/20_cfe_basics/README.md

 * Rename package_present and package_absent in packages.cf to `_legacy` to avoid conflict with the generic methods
 * Use cache expire from `ncf_def` instead of `def` bundle in `packages.cf`
 * Set `common_knowledge.list_update_ifelapsed` in `packages.cf` to `${node.properties[rudder][packages][updates_cache_expire]}`
+* Don't use CFEngine's python path workarounds in package bodies
 * Removing file used to manage repository: vcs.cf